Understanding Bookkeeping and Accounting: Key Differences Unveiled

 One of the first things you need to know about bookkeeping is how to set up your accounts.
 You can think of this like organizing your schoolwork.

-• Categories are the big groups you put your stuff into.
+Categories are the large groups into which you organize your financial information.

-• Sub-categories are smaller groups within those big groups.
+Sub-categories are smaller groups within those larger categories.

-For example, let’s say you have a lemonade stand.
-You could create a category called "Income" and then add a sub-category for "Lemonade Sales" and another for "Snack Sales".
-This way, you can see how much money you’re making from each type of sale!
+For example, if you have a lemonade stand, you could create a category called "Income."
+Then, you’d add sub-categories like "Lemonade Sales" and "Snack Sales."
+This allows you to see exactly how much money you’re making from each type of sale!

 Here’s a quick visual snippet: